 Understanding the steps it takes to create and enable change is fundamental to high impact projects and programmes.
 Our approach helps teams and organisations be explicit about the change they seek, and show the steps it takes to create it.

-If the concept of an outcome map is new to you, you may like to read our post What is outcome mapping?
+If outcome mapping is new to you, you might like to read our post What is outcome mapping?

 From map to pathway

-Once you have created and refined an outcome map with broad agreement that it represents your work, the next job is to think about the key change mechanisms that enable outcomes and impact to occur.
+Once you have created and refined an outcome map – and agreed it reflects your work – the next step is focus on the change mechanisms that lead to outcomes and impact.

-In our approach, we break down the outcome map by focusing on specific sets of activities and levels of outcome that link together to help you reach the outcomes you seek.
+We do this by breaking down the outcome map into linked sets of activities and levels of outcome.
 We call these the pathways.

 Image 1 shows a complete outcome map held within our software OutNav.
-Image 2 shows how that map has been split into two pathways, each focusing on a different area of activities:
+Image 2 shows that same map split into two pathways, each focused on a different area of work:

-In OutNav, pathways turn your map from a 2D static representation of your work to a 3D dynamic and interactive tool for plotting the steps that it takes to make change.
+In OutNav, pathways turn your map from a static representation of your work into a dynamic, interactive tool for tracking how change happens.

-Maps are meant to be used.
-And all maps have roads and pathways through them which get you from A to B. That’s why all assessment and use of evidence takes place at this pathway level.
-Adding evidence at each step in the pathway helps your team and your organisation understand the progress you’ve made.
-You can also show how confident you are about the data you have and indicate where you need to collect more evidence to show the change you’re making.
+Maps are designed to be used.
+And every map needs pathways to take you from A to B. That’s why all assessment and use of evidence takes place at pathway level.
+Adding evidence at each step helps your team understand progress, show where your data is strong, and identify gaps.

 OutNav structures the process of plotting pathways and assessing your data and evidence.
 To find out more about OutNav, start with our post Outcome maps: the cornerstone of OutNav.